Margaret River is no longer just a small township in the middle of Western Australia’s South West.

 Spend some time with Koomal Dreaming in Ngilgi Cave in Yallingup to learn about local Indigenous history and culture.
 You can also visit the Wardan Aboriginal Cultural Centre to see their fascinating collection of traditional art.

 British settlers landed in Augusta in 1830 ready to make it their new home, but the rugged coastal settlement failed to thrive.
 Most settlers moved north, hoping for a better life.

 The town of Margaret River was established in 1913, seventy-plus years after John Bussell named the famous river.
-It wasn’t until the 60s and 70s that surfers and wine-makers settled in to make their mark on the region.
-Today there are over 200 vineyards in Margaret River.
+It wasn’t until the 60s and 70s that surfers and wine-makers settled in and make their mark on the region.
+Today there are over two hundred vineyards in Margaret River.
 The oldest vines are at Vasse Felix, which is celebrating fifty years in the industry in 2017.
-Wine tours are of course a popular way to explore.
+Wine tours of the region are very popular.

-It’s easy to while away a day strolling through historical sites like the Cultural Heritage Museum at the Busselton Jetty, Busselton Museum in the Old Butter Factory and the Old Courthouse/ArtGeo Complex to gather a solid knowledge of the past.
-And that’s just some of the top spots in Busso (as the locals call it).
+Over in Busselton (‘Busso’ as the locals call it), it’s easy to while away an entire day exploring historical sites like the Cultural Heritage Museum at the Busselton Jetty, Busselton Museum in the Old Butter Factory and the Old Courthouse/ArtGeo Cultural Complex.

 Margaret River is famous for its locally produced gourmet cuisine.

 So much so that it honours all things food and wine at the annual Margaret River Gourmet Escape.
 Don’t worry if you can’t make the festival though.
 There are plenty of choices for quality, farm fresh produce and drool-worthy meals all year round.

 For a casual lunch, head for the Bush Shack Brewery.
 The main draw here is the beer, but the rustic, natural setting and no-fuss menu offers the full meal deal.